 Maybe you unexpectedly gave birth in the wee hours of the morning or intentionally planned a midnight delivery for sentimental reasons — whatever the reason why you’re looking for an evening-inspired name, there are plenty of options that are not only inspired by stars and the galaxy, but are also embraced by stars as well.
 Many

 celebrities have given their babies celestial names.
 Matt Damon and his wife, Luciana, have a daughter named Stella (meaning star) and Ellen Pompeo and her husband, Chris Ivery, took it a step further with naming her daughter Stella Luna (star and moon).
-If you think you might want to give your baby some “star power,” too, then check out these baby names inspired by the night.
+If you think you might want to give your baby some star power, then check out these baby names inspired by the night.
+1 Artemis

 Though Nash actually means "by the ash tree" in Middle English, it's also the name of a star located in the constellation Sagittarius.
 Originally a surname, this simple name has a coolness to it that just feels effortless.
 Give this moniker to your chill baby who will stay grounded, no matter how successful they become.

 The primary association you have with this name is probably with